mi-volodin/BNSMAT/README.md

 The algorithm is implemented for scientific applications and, in fact, is not applicable to the real field cases, since MATLAB is not a good choice for it.

-*When the Julia implementation will be ready - I will put the link here.*
+*Currently I'm working on Julia implementation of the same algorithm.*

 ## Example